 These little Summer Cupcakes were so much fun to make.
 Don’t they look cute?
 They are tender and soft, scented with vanilla, just so irresistible.

-The most work were the slippers, but even that I did watching tv, so you can image it couldn’t have been that difficult if you can do it without looking.
+The most work were the slippers, but even that I did watching tv, so you can imagine it couldn’t have been that difficult, it just takes a little time.

 My daughter came home from school one day and told me she had signed me up for baking for the Schools annual BBQ, Yeeaaaahhhhh….
 No, seriously I don’t mind.
 I have always been assigned to baking for school because they know I love it so much.
 Especially baking for kids, they are always so super enthusiastic.

 - 1 C. All Purpose Unbleached Flour